 A vast amount of electronic evidence is being transmitted everyday via electronic file transfers among corporations, law firms and e-Discovery service providers.
 Most of these transfers involve compressing the evidence into a file containers (ZIP, RAR, 7z etc.) and transferring the resultant archive(s) over the internet.
 While this is usually a straightforward process, it is critical to make the right decisions and use the right tools to avoid trouble down the road.

-One of the most common issues associated with compressing electronic evidence has to do with the preservation of metadata.
+One of the most common issues associated with compressing electronic evidence into file containers has to do with the preservation of metadata.
 Unless proper care is taken, compressing electronic files can result in loss of valuable file system metadata.

 In our experience, the most common file compression tools used in e-Discovery are WinZip, WinRAR and 7-Zip.
 Surprisingly, some of these applications do not capture and restore file system timestamps by default.
 The following table summarizes which metadata timestamps can be preserved using each software:

 |Last Accessed Date||Default: No|